How often should I pump? And for how long? It seems like nobody tells you these things! Don’t worry, mama. We’ve got the expert advice right here.

 No one way is right or wrong.

-You find a flow that fits your specific set of variables.
+As long as you find a flow that fits your specific set of variables.

 Let’s kick off with some context: